 Yes, I have special discounts for brick-and-mortar retailers.
 Please contact me at email@example.com for details.

 Will you make T-shirts?

-Possibly in the future, when the comic's done.
+It's a small possibility in the future.
 Right now I do not have the time/resources to handle printing and shipping T-shirts.

 I want to buy the book/other stuff, but don't have a Paypal account.
 Help?